alxkp/ALLFReward/readme.md

 Our scripts are located at `scripts/cartpole.py` and `scripts/double_pendulum.py`

 We give some preliminary results below.
+NOTE:  We slowed down each step to be 1 per 100ms due to rate limits on the inference API, as well as interpretability; we were able to run this significantly more quickly, but that faster policy is harder to interpret with the rate limits in play.

-Cartpole LLM Policy:
+### Cartpole LLM Policy:

 https://github.com/user-attachments/assets/0fdb9453-caaa-4015-9ba9-65c9ea77e9d0

-Double Pendulum LLM Policy
+### Double Pendulum LLM Policy

 https://github.com/user-attachments/assets/5dc041c0-449b-465a-ba01-ceee0fbd739e